mikenomitch/containers/README.md

   defaultPort = 8080;

-  // Specify multiple required ports that must be ready before the container is considered booted requiredPorts = [8080, 9090, 3000];
+  // Specify multiple required ports that must be ready before the container is considered booted
+  // if this is not specified, by default, you will wait only defaultPort requiredPorts = [8080, 9090, 3000];

   // Disable automatic container startup (preferred way as a class property)